hidracloud/hidra/README.md

 You can find some sample examples [here](https://github.com/hidracloud/hidra/blob/main/configs/hidra/samples/)

-### Docker compose
+### Compose

-You can find an example of a docker compose file [here](https://github.com/hidracloud/hidra/blob/main/docker-compose.yml)
+You can find an example of a Compose file [here](https://github.com/hidracloud/hidra/blob/main/compose.yml)

 ## Samples